Fletcher (singer)

-Cari Elise Fletcher (born March 19, 1994), known mononymously by her last name (stylized as FLETCHER), is an American singer and songwriter.
-Fletcher's breakthrough single "Undrunk" was released in January 2019 and became her first single to chart on the Billboard Hot 100, and reached number one on Spotify's Viral Chart in the United States.
-"Undrunk" was released on her second extended play You Ruined New York City for Me, and according to Mediabase, the song was the fastest-rising song at pop radio for a new artist since 2014.
+Cari Elise Fletcher (born March 19, 1994), known mononymously by her last name (stylized in all caps), is an American singer.
+Her breakthrough song "Undrunk", released in 2019, was her first single to chart on the U.S Billboard Hot 100.
+"Undrunk" was released on January 25, 2019, as the lead single of her second extended play (EP), You Ruined New York City for Me (2019).

-Her debut single as a solo artist, "War Paint", was released in June 2015.
+Fletcher's debut single as a solo artist, "War Paint", was released in 2015.
 Her 2016 single, "Wasted Youth", reached No. 1 on Billboard's Emerging Artist Chart.
 Fletcher was included on Forbes's 2022 30 under 30 list.
-She released her album Girl of My Dreams in 2022.
+She released her debut album, Girl of My Dreams, in 2022.
+In March 2024, she released her second album In Search of the Antidote.

 Early life

 Fletcher was born in Asbury Park, New Jersey, to Bob and Noreen (née Napolitani) Fletcher; her father owned several car dealerships and her mother was a flight attendant.
 She began taking vocal lessons at the age of five.

 In 2012, Fletcher graduated from Wall High School in nearby Wall Township, New Jersey, where she played women's volleyball.
 Upon graduating high school, she attended the Clive Davis Institute of Recorded Music at New York University (NYU).
-She took a year-long leave of absence and moved to Nashville, Tennessee, to pursue music full time, but completed NYU in 2016.
-She currently is based in Los Angeles.
+She took a year-long leave of absence and moved to Nashville, Tennessee, to pursue music full time.
+She completed NYU in 2016.
+She is currently based in Los Angeles.